 HOW DOES IT WORK

 You also have to keep in mind that Chegg hires tutors based on the subject requirements.
-So for example, if they have plenty of Chemistry teachers working for them and your educational background demonstrates that you are a chemistry expert then you might have considerably less chances of getting approved.
+So for example, if they have plenty of Chemistry teachers working for them and your educational background demonstrates that you are a chemistry expert then you might have considerably less chances of approval.
 You will be notified about your application status through email.
 If it’s been more than 2 weeks since you submitted your application then there might be another problem because it doesn’t take any longer than that usually.
 In that case, you should re-verify by checking your email inbox and also check your spam folders.
 In case you are unable to link your Facebook account to the website after trying more than a couple of times, you should create another Facebook profile solely for the purpose of applying to be a tutor and save your educational info in it.

 Here’s the link for applying as an online tutor: LINK.